aws-samples/aws-step-functions-notification-workflow/otam-tobedeleted/lab-guides/lab-setup.md

 # Lab Setup

-In this activity we will deploy the CloudFormation template to create required lab environment.
+In this activity, we will deploy the CloudFormation template to create the lab environment.

 The environment for this lab consists of:
 - An EC2 instance with following components
    - AWS Schema Conversion Tool (SCT)
    - Source Oracle database
-   - SQL Developer
+   - Oracle SQL Developer
-   - Sample Web Application
+   - A sample web application
-- An Amazon RDS Aurora PostgreSQL instance used as the target database
+- An Amazon Aurora PostgreSQL instance used as the target database

 ___

 ## Deploy the CloudFormation Template

-1. Click on one of the buttons below to launch CloudFormation stack in one of the AWS regions.
+1. Click on one of the buttons below to launch the CloudFormation stack in one of the AWS regions.

 Region | Launch
 -------|-----